RDIL/Mixin-Wiki/docs/mixin-basics.md

     // signal that we want to inject into a method
     @Inject(
-        method = "<init>",  // the jvm bytecode signature for the constructor at = @At("HEAD")  // tell mixin we want to run this at the very beginning, not in the middle or the end )
+        method = "<init>",  // the jvm bytecode signature for the constructor at = @At("HEAD")  // signal that this void should be run at the method HEAD, meaning the first opcode )
     public void constructorHead(
         // you will need to put any parameters the constructor accepts here, they will be the actual passed values